skmahe1077/hashicorp-terraform-training-code/Create_ec2_instance/README.md

 After successful deployment, the public IPs of the instances will be displayed.

 ## Additional Notes

-- Add tags, security groups, and key pairs as required for production-grade configurations.
 - Use `terraform destroy` to remove the infrastructure if it’s no longer needed:
   ```bash
   terraform destroy